-A Tesla Model-3 owner has made the the most expensive ‘butt-dial’ purchase ever
+A Tesla Model-3 owner has made the most expensive ‘butt-dial’ purchase ever

 So we have heard a couple of weird ‘butt-dial’ stories like a man gets butt dial from an ex-boss, who overhears a plot to kill him, an astronaut too dialed the wrong number from space.
-A story about a boyfriend’s butt dial to the girlfriend’s father saved the girl from the drunk’s attack.
+A story about a boyfriend’s butt dial to the girlfriend’s father saved the girl from a drunk man’s attack.
 So far, they sound helpful, but that wasn’t the case with Ali Vaziri.
-Dr. Ali Vaziri was charged $4,280 from his Tesla app on September 24, and funnily happened on his iPhone kept in his jeans.
+Dr. Ali Vaziri was charged $4,280 from his Tesla app on September 24, and it happened when his iPhone was in his jeans pocket.
 He was charged the amount and claims that he has never purchased anything through the Tesla app.
 On receiving a mobile notification from his bank about the transaction, Vaziri called his local Tesla store and service center along with a customer-service number to no avail.
-The Tesla owner said that it had been months since he has been chasing Tesla for a refund but hasn’t got anything.
+The Tesla owner said that it had been months since he had been chasing Tesla for a refund but hadn’t received anything.
 Vaziri has his credit card linked to Tesla to pay a monthly fee for “premium connectivity” in the car.
 The nearly $4,000 software upgrade wasn’t part of his shopping cart.
 The $4280 upgrade that he didn’t buy is an ‘Enhanced Autopilot’ feature that includes an automatic navigation feature, automatic lane changing and parking, and a “Summon” feature that lets drivers step out of their vehicles.
-This upgrade also gives you a chance to park the car using a key fob or Tesla app as a remote control.
+This upgrade also allows the car to be parked using a key fob or Tesla app as a remote control.

 [Via: CNBC]